Nazat95/Temperature-Controlled-Fan/README.md

-A temperature controlled fan using Arduino (term project for CSE 321 Realtime Operating Systems) More information can be found [here](https://drive.google.com/file/d/1AsUkZmdnFKCcXkQXdbvysnX4beam0b9Z/view?usp=sharing) and including how to set up and run it.
+Dynamic Temperature Controlled Fan is a cooling system that controls the fan speed based on temperature.
+More detailed information and instructions for how to set up and run it can be found[here.](https://drive.google.com/file/d/1AsUkZmdnFKCcXkQXdbvysnX4beam0b9Z/view?usp=sharing)